cjohansen/dolt/Readme.md

     sudo apt-get install python-dev

     # 3) Install dolt.
 This may or may not require the use of sudo, depending on
     #    how you installed Ruby.
+This step assumes that you already built and
+    #    installed em-rugged as explained above.
     sudo gem install dolt

 ### Systems using yum (Fedora/CentOS/RedHat, others)